 What is the latest information related to on-campus research and scholarly activities, fieldwork and interaction with research participants?

-*I am researcher.
-How does the new process outlined above affect me?
+I am a researcher on the St. John's Campus.
+How does the updated framework affect me?

 I am currently doing my research remotely.
 What is changing?